nrathifa/An-Online-Book-Collection-Manager---Group-5/README.md

     a.
 Users can edit and update book details to ensure that their digital catalog is accurate and up-to-date

- 4. Facilitate removal of books
+ 4. Delete book entries

     a.
-Users may decide to remove their books if they no longer want or need in order to organize their book catalog
+Users may decide to remove their books if they no longer want or need in order to organize their library

 ### Features and Functionalities